- 01 HDD Not Initialized I/O Device Error

 Remove junk files, useless and extremely large files, and system/browser cache files that occupy precious disk space to avoid the risk of the computer becoming slow.
 Use simple disk cleanup to boost hard drive performance.

-Though there are major brands that ensure a longer lifespan, you should admit the fact that the less time your drive is running, the longer it will last.
+Though major brands ensure a longer lifespan, you should admit that the less time your drive is running, the longer it will last.

 Therefore, turn the hard drive off when you’re not using it.
 Similarly, when your computer is idle, try to utilize the Power Save and Sleep Modes to keep it from performing certain general maintenance tasks such as defragmentation, checking Windows updates, third-party activities, and so on.

 Share this tutorial on your social media and help more people who can benefit from this information.

 Repair External Hard Drive FAQs

 Read the frequently asked questions below to get more helpful tips.

 1. How can I recover data from a corrupted external hard drive?

 - Connect your external hard drive to your computer

 - Select the external hard drive and click the Scan button.